 A completed fishtail braid.

 In the text and photos below we'll show you how to fishtail braid your horse's tail.

 - Never leave a horse with a braided tail unattended.
 If the horse should get its tail caught on something a braided tail can hold surprisingly well, possibly causing the horse to struggle and injure itself.

 - Don't braid any type of braid too tightly over or near the tail bone.
 This can cut off circulation and cause minor or serious injury.
 You'll notice in the photos below we started our braid below the tail bone so as not to involve it in the braid at all.

-- Last but not least: Be cautious when riding a horse that has had its tail braided for the first time.
+- Last but not least: Be cautious when handling or riding a horse that has had its tail braided for the first time.
 A horse that hasn't gotten accustomed to a braided tail might swish its tail and accidentally give itself a surprising whack with the braid.
 This may cause some horses to spook, bolt, or buck.

 The Fishtail Braid